vshn/syntax-cloudservices-collector/README.md

 In order to run this tool, you need
 * An instance of the billing database
-* Access to the Exoscale account which has the services to be invoiced
+* Access to the Exoscale and Cloudscale accounts which has the services to be invoiced
 * Access to the Kubernetes cluster which has the claims corresponding to the Exoscale services

 Get all this (see below), and put it all into an 'env' file: